Of course you've seen the Minster, the Shambles and Clifford's Tower…

-Take a carefully designed route around Bristol.
-You'll enjoy the beautiful old town, King Street, the Cathedral, the modern Millennium Square and the peaceful waterside.
+Follow a carefully designed route around Bristol.
+Enjoy the beautiful King Street, the Cathedral, the modern Millennium Square and the peaceful waterside.
+Take the lesser known path but still see the Old Town and the other main sights.

-Spot some hidden gems like the franken-sculpture made from recycled statues.
+Spot things other people don't notice like the franken-sculpture made from recycled statues.

-Hear interesting stories like where Admiral Benbow Inn from Treasure Island got its inspiration.
+Learn some fun facts and stories like where Admiral Benbow Inn from Treasure Island got its inspiration.
+Nothing too heavy, you're here to have fun!

 Go at your own pace.
 Pop into cafes or pubs you spot along the route.
 No hurry.